astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 However one common misconception is that environment variables are `stored as plain text` by AWS Lambda.
 This is **false**.

 Lambda environment variables are [encrypted at rest](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html), and only decrypted when the Lambda Function initializes, or you take an action resulting in a call to `GetFunctionConfiguration`.
 This includes visiting the `Environment Variables` section of the Lambda page in the AWS Console.
-It startles some people to see their secrets on this page, but you can easily prevent this by removing `GetFunctionConfiguration` permissions from your AWS console user.
+It startles some people to see their secrets on this page, but you can easily prevent this by denying `lambda:GetFunctionConfiguration`, or `kms:Decrypt` permissions from your AWS console user.

 One risk is that you may accidentally leak a secret when sharing your screen while viewing or modifying a Lambda environment variable.
 It's unfortunate that AWS automatically decrypts and displays these values in plain text.
 AWS has no excuse for this, and should absolutely hide environment variable values unless toggled on, which is how Parameter Store and Secrets Manager both work.